 - Every May 7, FXB organized a grassroots campaign to bring attention to the plight of children affected by AIDS and advocate on their behalf.

 - FXB initiated a worldwide coalition of mayors who engage their constituencies to respect and lobby for the rights of the most vulnerable children.
 To date, over 800 mayors and elected officials from 41 countries have joined this coalition.

-- WAOD advocates call on their home governments to direct at least 10% of all HIV and AIDS funding to support orphans and children made vulnerable by the pandemic.
+- WAOD advocates ask their home governments to direct at least 10 percent of all HIV/AIDS funding to support orphans and children made vulnerable by the pandemic.